 5. Unlocking the Potential of RNA Biology and Therapeutics

 The IRP is dedicated to taking a leadership role in the development of a comprehensive program for the investigation and therapeutic exploitation of RNA, including modalities such as antisense RNA, RNA interference, and RNA silencing.
 Building on the IRP’s strong foundation in RNA biology, our goal is to systematically map the RNAome in health and disease and identify new clinical targets for RNA-based therapeutics.

 6. Leading the Development of New Vaccines

-To date, the IRP has contributed to over half of all FDA-approved vaccines currently in general use.
+To date, the IRP has contributed to approximately half of FDA-approved vaccines currently in general use.
 Of note, pioneering research conducted by IRP investigators has led to the development of the first rotavirus and hepatitis A vaccines – and most recently, the creation of effective vaccines against human papilloma virus (HPV).
 As a recognized leader in the field of vaccine research, we are ideally placed to lead the advancement of effective vaccines for HIV, malaria, tuberculosis, and cancer.